Varsha-Kulkarni/Custom-View-Demo/README.md

 # Advanced Android
-This app to downloads a file from the Internet by clicking on a custom-built button where:
+This app downloads a file from the Internet by clicking on a custom-built button where:

 width of the button gets animated from left to right text gets changed based on different states of the button